Keynotes and wisdom from Seth Godin’s book, “This is Marketing”

 Society needs good marketers

-Old fashioned traditional marketing is done to the customer, not for him or her
+Old fashioned traditional marketing is done to the customer, not for her, him or they.

 What customers should be saying to marketers